PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   and all arguments as passed as key-value pairs of a top-level "attrs" json object (these will be split into two tables - one for single-valued attrs, and the other for multi-valued attrs - see CustomFuncArgs below).
-If the optional boolean argument is true, then all arguments to the custom function will be sent to all configured named report sinks.
+If the boolean argument is true, then all arguments to the custom function will be sent to all configured named report sinks.
 Return information is passed with a boolean "success" and "r_attrs" json object containing return